charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ![Valakut Preference Poll](/assets/images/valakut-poll-16x9.png)
 *A poll of the Valakut group on Facebook gives a sense for the conventional wisdom. [[Cinder Glade]] is strongly preferred over [[Sheltered Thicket]].*

 But [[Explore]] and [[Sheltered Thicket]] have three important words that [[Farseek]] and [[Cinder Glade]] don't: "draw a card."
 Early on, drawing an extra card can help us assemble an explosive win on turn three or four.
 Later on, drawing a card increases our exposure to high-impact finishers and sideboard cards.
-Seeing an extra card is particularly advantageous when our opponent is able to disrupt our plans with [[Cryptic Command:counterspells]], [[Field of Ruin:land destruction]], and/or [[Blood Moon:lock pieces]].
+Seeing an extra card is particularly advantageous when our opponent is able to disrupt our plans with [[Cryptic Command:counterspells]], [[Fulminator Mage:land destruction]], and/or [[Blood Moon:lock pieces]].
 The question is, if we want the flexibility, how does it affect our speed?

 ## The Model

 This is where the computer comes in.
-My numerical model[^1] can read in a deck list, simulate thousands of games, and tell us exactly how fast that list can expect to land a [[Primeval Titan]] or [[Scapeshift]].
+My numerical model[^1] can read in a deck list, [goldfish](https://mtg.gamepedia.com/Goldfishing) thousands of games, and tell us exactly how fast that list can expect to land a [[Primeval Titan]] or [[Scapeshift]].
 The model doesn't know anything about sequencing or strategy.
 Instead, it tries all possible combinations of legal plays and keeps whichever one wins fastest.
 This approach is computationally inefficient, but it's guaranteed to find the fastest way to win, even when faced with nontrivial choices.

 [^1]: The code (written in Go) is available on GitHub [here](https://github.com/charles-uno/valakut).
 I also have an older version of the model written in [Python](https://github.com/charles-uno/valakut-python).